ant-design-blazor/ant-design-blazor/CONTRIBUTING.md

 * **test**: Adding missing tests or correcting existing tests

 ### Scope
-The scope should be the name of the module affected (folder name or other meaningful words), and should prefix with *module:* (as perceived by person reading changelog generated from commit messages.
+The scope should be the name of the module affected (folder name or other meaningful words), and should have prefix *module:* (as perceived by person reading changelog generated from commit messages.

 The following are some examples: